leealbert52/leealbert52.github.io/about.md

 <p>

 <p>I'll use this page to discuss different approaches taken by both
-statisticians and data scientists.
+statisticians and data scientists in various situations.
 While debate of which is a better programming language, R or Python, there is no debate for me.
-I love both and will continue to learn and exercise. <p>
+I love both and will continue to learn and do projects using both languages. <p>

 <h2>Skills</h2>